 - Attend a policy/facility orientation session

-- Receive hands-on training from the animal facility manager and/or the consulting veterinarian if they have less than one year of experience working with the species on their protocol
+- Receive hands-on training from the animal facility director and/or the consulting veterinarian if they have less than one year of experience working with the species on their protocol

 - Have a current IACUC approved protocol